KleinGeard/PDF-Text-Extractor/README.md

 • Tables, graphs, maps, lists, indexes, etc, may come out funny.
 This just happens to be the way the text is stored in the file.

+• Sometimes what loopks like a group of linebreaks is actually just a gap so linebreaks aren't added.